input-output-hk/partner-chains/docs/user-guides/chain-builder.md

 ---
 **NOTE**

 Ensure that the node is synced with the network to 100% as well as Kupo and DB Sync before continuing beyond this point.
-On preview network, it is roughly 24 hours before sync is complete. @TODO -- instructions for verification of sync
+On preview network, it is roughly 24 hours before sync is complete.

 ---